Show by Label

 This counter was more for play & study than really usefull, but at the time, I could not find any DIY projects that would give me a higher resolution.
 In the meantime, Yannik built another version specifically for a GPSDO, and this project is described here: GPSDO-YT-10-Mhz

-I don't think it has the oomph to get down to 12 digits of resolution, so I discounted his project for now.
+I don't think it has the oomph to get down to 12 digits of resolution, so I put this project to the side for now.

 A viewer of my Blog pointed out that a Reciprocal Counter would be "easy to build" to measure a GPSDO, but he did not offer any proof if it could do 10-12 digits nor did he build one.
 Typical armchair critic leaning back to let others do the work.
-However, the back-and-forth with him actually resulted in the find of a DIY reciprocal counter that promised a minimum 10 digits of resolution already.
+However, the back-and-forth with him actually triggered a new search and resulted in the find of a DIY reciprocal counter that promised a minimum of 10 digits of resolution already.
 Now we're talking.

 I studied the website (http://www.mino-elektronik.de/ ) and was impressed with what Michael Nowak has built over the years.
 It turns out that he became a real expert and has developed several implementations with all the required information to build one.